hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 TCP/TLS connection usage for XFR, because this will:

 * result in more consistent XoT implementations with better interoperability
-* remove any need for XoT implementations to support legacy behavior that XFR-over-TCP implementations have historically often supported
+* remove any need for XoT implementations to support legacy behavior for XoT connections that XFR-over-TCP implementations have historically often supported

 Therefore this document updates both the previous specifications for